 - Customers never trust poorly translated pages: This isn’t only something that applies for tourism companies, but for any business that wants to have access to markets in different languages.
 Around 80% of internet users say that they would think twice about buying something if the website is poorly translated.

-- Because it helps with SEO: Don’t forget that your SEO strategy should be completely different for each language, and this isn’t something that we decide, in fact, it’s all about how Google decides to classify your content.
+- Because it helps with SEO: Please keep in mind that your SEO strategy should be entirely different for each language, and this isn’t something that we decide, in fact, it’s all about how Google decides to classify your content.
 If any tourism company has nothing but their native language available, it will be difficult for them to rank in searches in any other language.

 - SEO again: search engines, mostly Google, returns in first positions the pages that are translated in the user language (his browser language to be more precise)